originphp/framework/origin/docs/utilities/email.md

 <p>How is your day so far?</p>
 ````

-Template files also accept plugin syntax, so to load a template from a plugin just add the plugin name.
+The template method also accepts plugin syntax, so to load a template from a plugin  folder just add the plugin name followed by a dot then the template name.

 ````php
 use Origin\Utility\Email;